maco4457/PPL-Paper/Paper.md

 are super useful.

 Constructing a table looks like constructing a dict in Python:
-    table = {} -- Creates a new, empty table called, imaginatively enough, **table** We pass tables by ref, can insert/delete values and indices (mutability),
-    table.insert(table, position, value) --append
+	table = {} -- Creates a new, empty table called, imaginatively enough, **table** We pass tables by ref, can insert/delete values and indices (mutability), table.insert(table, position, value) --append
 	table.remove(table,position)  --delete
 can iterate over the contents using the ipairs() function,
-    > for index,value in ipairs(t) do print(index,value) end
+	for index,value in ipairs(t) do
+		print(index,value)
+	end
-can build new data types on top of tables using key-value referencing.
+and can build new data types on top of tables using key-value referencing.

+##Embedding/extending paradigms?

 "Python has many more primitive types, but implicit type conversions sometimes make the variations hidden or irrelevant.
 Consider that while Lua uses (without special build configuration) double-precision floating point for all numbers,